 How to buy a Shared Ownership home

-Getting started with Shared Ownership is not as complicated as people might think.
-First of all. you should check if you are eligible.
-Please note that in addition to the general eligibility rules, some Housing Associations and boroughs have their own terms regarding priorities and affordability.
+Getting started with Shared Ownership is not as complicated as people might think and the first step would simply be to check if you’re eligible.
+Please note that in addition to the general eligibility rules, some housing associations and local boroughs may have their own terms regarding priorities and affordability.
 These should be outlined on each listing on the Share to Buy property portal, and the housing provider will be able to explain in more detail.

-Through Share to Buy you can find suitable Shared Ownership properties, show your interest for properties and contact Housing Associations for viewings.
+With Share to Buy you can search for suitable Shared Ownership properties, register your interest in properties and contact housing associations for viewings.

-When you have chosen a property, you will have to make sure you have the required deposit and get a mortgage.
-Helpfully, each property available for sale on our website includes a budget calculator which gives you an indication of the monthly cost you may have to pay.
+When you have chosen a property, you will need to make sure you have the required deposit and are able to get a mortgage.
+Helpfully, each property available for sale on our website includes a budget calculator which gives you an indication of the monthly costs you may have to pay.

 Search our Guides and FAQs